sirisian/ecmascript-types/examples/jsx.md

    which is what the name-keyed hook above reads.
 Run it once; the registry persists for the realm.
 2. **Create a second snippet** containing the demo below, and run it.
 It prints the tree, checks that two renders share their templates, and changes a signal to show the controllers re-evaluating.

-A region cannot be pasted as a bare script, because the mode is declared by an import attribute and only a module may carry one.
-Without it `<inventory-grid columns="8">` lexes as ECMAScript and `grid columns` is two adjacent identifiers.
-The demo therefore contains what the macro EMITS, so it runs with nothing but itself.
+A region cannot be a bare SCRIPT: the mode is declared by an import attribute and only a module may carry one.
+Without it `<inventory-grid columns="8">` lexes as ECMAScript and `grid columns` is two adjacent identifiers, which is the error a paste produces.
+Run the demo as a module and the import does its work.

 ## Three Rules